List of awards and nominations received by Dave Matthews Band

 Dave Matthews Band is an American rock band formed in Charlottesville, Virginia in 1991 by singer-songwriter and guitarist Dave Matthews.
 The band has sold over 31 million albums in the United States, making it one of the top 100 highest-selling music acts of all time.
 Dave Matthews Band won the 1996 Grammy Award for Best Rock Vocal Performance by a Duo or Group for "So Much to Say" and has been nominated for 13 additional Grammys.
 The band has received three American Music Awards nominations and six MTV Video Music Awards nominations, but has yet to win an award at either ceremony.
 Overall, Dave Matthews Band has received six awards from 28 nominations.

-In 2019 Dave Matthews Band was nominated for induction into the Rock and Roll Hall of Fame.
-Though receiving the most popular votes, the band was not inducted.
+In 2019 and 2023, the Dave Matthews Band was nominated for induction into the Rock and Roll Hall of Fame and inducted in 2024.

 American Music Awards

 The American Music Awards is an annual awards ceremony created by Dick Clark in 1973.
 Dave Matthews Band has received three nominations.